dannythehat/Betopia/CONTRIBUTING.md

-# 🤝 Contributing to FootballBettingBuddi
+# 🤝 Contributing to Betopia

-Thank you for your interest in contributing to FootballBettingBuddi!
+Thank you for your interest in contributing to Betopia!
 This document provides guidelines and instructions for contributing to the project.

 ---